SAP-archive/teched2020-DEV165/exercises/Ex-1.Setting_Up_Connectivty_to_Non_SAP_Systems/Ex.1.4.Set_Up_Gmail_Connectivity.md

 Please ensure that you have completed all the steps specific to the **GMail** account in the [prerequisites](/exercises/Prerequisites/Prerequisites_for_DEV165.md).

 ## Deploying GMail Credentials on Cloud Integration
-In this step, you will deploy your username and password on your **Cloud Integration** tenant.
+In this part of the exercise, you will deploy your username and password on your **Cloud Integration** tenant.

 1. Launch the **Cloud Integration** application from your **Integration Suite** launchpad.
 ![Launch Cloud Integration](/exercises/Images/Launchpad/launchpad-select-cpi.png)